scottdavenport/ccc-landing2/docs/features/sponsor-website-field.md

 ## Usage
 Administrators can now enter a website URL when adding or editing sponsors.
 This field is optional and can be left blank.

+## Migration Script
+For environments where the standard migration process isn't working, a helper script has been provided:
+- `scripts/apply-website-migration.sh` - Directly applies the website column to the database